 \section{Introduction}

 Wikidata \cite{wikidata} is the currently largest open general-purpose knowledge graph.
-At the time of this writing, the full RDF\footnote{See \href{https://www.w3.org/TR/rdf11-concepts/}{www.w3.org/TR/rdf11-concepts}} dump contains around 20 billion triples describing over 120 million items.
-The standard way to query Wikidata is via the Wikidata Query Service (WDQS), a public SPARQL endpoint that has been in operation since 07.09.2015; see \href{https://query.wikidata.org}{query.wikidata.org}.
+At the time of this writing, the full RDF dump contains around 20 billion triples describing over 120 million items.
+The standard way to query Wikidata is via the Wikidata Query Service (WDQS), a public SPARQL endpoint that has been in operation since September 7, 2015; see \href{https://query.wikidata.org}{query.wikidata.org}.